Three reasons why marketplaces fail (and how not to)

 The lesson: Make sure you solve a real problem for your users.
 Find a way to launch a prototype as soon as possible and make sure people will actually use your product.

 After finding a problem to solve, the next challenge is to start with a narrow-enough focus.
-Surprisingly often, I come across people who have a marketplace idea to “share everything”.
-Intuitively, such an idea does make sense: people are willing to share their tools with peers are probably also likely to share their cars.
-When you have built a network of trust for sharing one group of products, why shouldn’t you use it for other assets as well?
+Surprisingly often, I come across people who have a marketplace idea to "share everything".
+Intuitively, such an idea does make sense: people who are willing to share their tools with peers are probably also likely to share their cars.
+When you have built a network of trust for sharing one group of products, why shouldn't you use it for other assets as well?

-A excellent summary for this lesson comes from investor Shervin Pishevar.
+An excellent summary of this lesson comes from investor Shervin Pishevar.
 He explains why he invests in companies that target only certain sharing economy verticals in a Pando interview.
-“That’s what people want: a single-purpose company that provides a very powerful service people can trust.”
+"That's what people want: a single-purpose company that provides a very powerful service people can trust."

 Building a good product—and trust in that product—is so much easier if you target a specific segment.
 If you try to please everyone, you often end up pleasing no one.
 Furthermore, it's much easier to make a compelling marketing message and find the correct communication channels when you have a narrow niche in mind.

 Building your initial supply is also significantly easier when you're focusing on a single vertical.
 For example, let's say I'm building a marketplace to share power drills.
 It's relatively easy to find 100 people in my city who are willing to offer their power drills for rent.
 With this initial supply, I can already offer a great experience for the person who comes to my site looking for a drill.
 They're pretty likely to find one that is available near them.